jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And if you still doubt Main Street being inherently just, realize this.

-Once protagonist Reed Hastings gave the public internet streaming at a fair price with Netflix (2008), the middle-class proved the frontline's superior ethics and morality.
+Once hero Reed Hastings gave the public internet streaming at a fair price with Netflix (2008), the middle-class proved the frontline's superior ethics and morality.

 Look at the graph below.
 You'll see the Industrial Age evolving into the Internet Age.
 This is the power of an empowered middle-class practicing good politics and grabbing levers of power.
 Evolution is always right in Nature, and Techvolution is always right in the game of civilization.